Asahi, Chiba: Demographics

-The city was damaged during the March 2011 Tōhoku earthquake and tsunami.
-Around 15 people were killed, 2,265 buildings were damaged, with 427 buildings destroyed, 716 people were left homeless, and heavy damage was done to the town's port and fishing boat fleet.

 Government

 Asahi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Asahi contributes one member to the Chiba Prefectural Assembly.
 In terms of national politics, the city is part of Chiba 10th district of the lower house of the Diet of Japan.

 Economy

 The local economy is dominated by commercial fishing, agricultural and seasonal tourism to its beach resorts.

 Agriculture

 Asahi City's agricultural output is ranked first in Chiba Prefecture and ninth in Japan.
 The city's location on the coast of the Bōsō Peninsula gives it easy access to abundant fishing grounds created by the intersection of the Japan Current and the Okhotsk Current.
 Iioka fishing port has the second highest volume of fish unloaded in Chiba Prefecture.